 Executive Director (Honorary)

 Dr. K. Jaishankar is the Executive Director (Honorary) of Centre for Cyber Victim Counselling (CCVC).
 He is an Assistant Professor (Senior) in the Department of Criminology and Criminal Justice, Manonmaniam Sundaranar University, Tirunelveli, India.
 He is recently appointed as the International Ambassador of the British Society of Criminology (BSC).
 He is the founding Editor-in-Chief of the International Journal of Cyber Criminology and Editor-in-Chief of International Journal of Criminal Justice Sciences.
 He is the founder President of South Asian Society of Criminology and Victimology (SASCV).
 He is the Winner of the NASI-SCOPUS Young Scientist Award, 2012 - Social Sciences.
 He is awarded the Commonwealth Academic Staff Fellowship, 2009-10 for research on Victims of Cyber Crimes and was a Commonwealth Fellow at the School of Law, University of Leeds during November 2009 – April 2010.
 He was a member of the UNODC (United Nations office of Drugs and Crime) Core group of Experts (15 member group) on Identity related crime (2007-08).
-He is appointed as a Fellow of the African Centre for Cyber law and Cyber Crime Prevention.
+He is a Fellow of the African Centre for Cyber law and Cyber Crime Prevention.
 He is the founder of the academic discipline "Cyber Criminology" and is the proponent of the Space Transition Theory of Cyber Crimes.

 Subhajit Basu, PhD, University of Leeds, UK